chenasraf/simple-scaffold/docs/docs/usage/02-configuration_files.md

 simple-scaffold -c scaffold.json MyComponentName
 ```

-- When the filename is omitted, the following files will be tried in order:
+- When the a directory is given, the following files in the given directory will be tried in order:

   - `scaffold.config.*`
   - `scaffold.*`